mgomez-tubs/storybook-vscode-helper/README.md

 ### 1.2.0

 Fork the original extension, add the updated types for Story and Meta and add snippets for CSF 3.0.
+The automatic argument generation when creating from a component was disabled.